 - 1.1 Food tips to prevent heart attack

-- 1.2 Cholesterol heart attack minimizing food containing saturated fat
+- 1.2 Cholesterol and heart attack minimizing food containing saturated fat

-- 1.3 Body weight heart attack: Choosing foods that promote body weight reduction
+- 1.3 Body weight and heart attack: Choosing foods that promote body weight reduction

-- 1.4 Fiber heart attack.
+- 1.4 Fiber and heart attack.
 Choosing foods with a high soluble fiber content

-- 1.5 Sodium heart attack.
+- 1.5 Sodium and heart attack.
 Eating foods rich in potassium and low in sodium

 Myocardial infarction nutrition